keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

 #### Interview process

-In the live video interview you solve problems in front of a real person.
+In the live video interview you solve problems in front of an interviewer.
 After 7-10 days you'll get instructions on the next steps.

 The interview was not as hard as I thought.
 I was quite surprised especially since I heard their interviews are the hardest ones out there.
 I expected the interview to be extremely hard so I spent many hours preparing for it.
 I guess I prepared well.
 Or maybe I got lucky?

 I had a few minor mistakes but since I was explaining my logic and debugging out loud I was able to find my mistakes, fix them and solve the problem.
 I was confident I did well but not perfect.

 I impatiently waited for two weeks for their response.
-On a monday morning a few weeks later I got an email stating I got accepted!
+On a Monday morning a few weeks later I got an email stating I got accepted!
 Woohoo!

 #### Post-interview